 There are a couple of reasons you want to do this.
 When you share your vision with someone else, you invite them to take the journey with you.
-Not only does this make it personal for the employee you just hired, you also offer them a piece of your company because now they are helping you get your business to where you see it in five years.
+Not only does this make it personal for the employee you just hired, but you also offer them a piece of your company because now they are helping you get your business to where you see it in five years.
 Sharing your vision creates ownership, and ownership creates a great employee work ethic.

 2. Understand employee skills.

-For example, you don’t want to assign a content writer to work on the backend of your ecommerce blog writing code.
-Most employers think when an employee applies for a certain position, that they can only do that specific job.
+For example, you don’t want to assign a content writer to work on the backend of your eCommerce blog writing code.
+Most employers think that when an employee applies for a certain position, they can only do that specific job.
 Get to know your employees outside of the interview process.
 You’ll be surprised what you find out.

 Once you decide you want to hire a person, and they have exceeded your expectations for a particular position, set up another meeting to get to know them one-on-one for 15 to 30 minutes.
 You may find your content writer also has a passion for WordPress coding.